naryou/BIO373_HS2024/7-genome assembly.md

 ## Exercise
 Compare the quality of the genome you generated with the genome that is located in "/scratch/bio373_2024/data/denovo_assembly/assembly/"

-* what metrics are different?
+* What metrics are different?
 * What might cause the differences?